AnimeScore: A Preference-Based Dataset and Framework for Evaluating Anime-Like Speech Style: Data Collecting and Processing for Objective Evaluation of Anime-Like Speech

-After the above filtering and matching procedures, we obtained a final pool of 3{,}000 utterances and split them into non-overlapping train (2{,}500) and test (500) subsets.
-Table~\ref{tab:dataset_stats} summarizes the corpus-wise distribution for each subset.
+After the above filtering and matching procedures, we obtained a final pool of 3{,}000 utterances and split them into utterance- and speaker-disjoint train (2{,}500) and test (500) subsets, ensuring that no utterance or speaker appears in both splits.
+Table~\ref{tab:dataset_stats} shows the corpus-wise distribution for each subset.